nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - **2a.
 Teacher wants to abort the ‘add student’ process**
     * 2a1.Teacher can clear fields and exit the procedure.
+      Use case ends

 - **4a.
 Student with the same name already exists**
     * 4a1.System alerts the teacher that the student exists and displays their details.
+      Use case ends

 - **4b.
 Invalid student details**
     * 4b1.System alerts the teacher and prompts them to correct the invalid information.
+      Use case ends

 - **4c.
 Subject does not exist**
     * 4c1.System prompts the teacher to first create the tag using <u>UC7: Create a Subject</u>.
+      Use case ends

 - **4d.
 Lesson does not exist**
     * 4d1.System prompts the teacher to first create the lesson using <u>UC1: Add a Lesson</u>.
+      Use case ends

 - **4e.
 Tag does not exist**
     * 4e1.System prompts the teacher to first create the tag using <u>UC5: Create a Tag</u>.
+      Use case ends

 ## UC4: Edit student